VexedLeopard7/VexedLeopard7/README.md

 ### Hi there 👋

 - 🔭 I’m VexedLeopard
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and C
 - 📫 How to reach me: rifton12345@gmail.com